Causes and Solutions for Blurry and Jagged Text in a Book

 When exporting to PDF under General use one of the highest settings next to Standard.
 For example PDF/X-4:2010 can produce superior results for text and graphics as it supports color-managed CMYK, gray, RGB or spot color data, as well as layers and PDF transparency.
 Also under General next to Compatibility selecting a higher PDF such as Acrobat 7 (PDF 1.6) or higher can produce more options and better results than an earlier PDF version.

-Consider changing the color of the text
+Consider changing the colour of the text

 Colors on a color laser printer are created by placing cyan, magenta, yellow and black halftone cells close to each other which gives the visual impression of a mixed color.
 The visibility of these separate halftone dots may vary between different colors, since it depends on the amount of primary colors used and the density of these colors.